 6. What is the greatest value The World Bee Project can bring?

-Better global understanding of bee and pollinator health and its relationship with its local environment is a value in itself.
 The greatest potential for benefit from the work of The World Bee Project CIC is the value of collective intelligence that the World Hive Network© will increasingly bring with the expansion of its network.
-It is only when the data from hives in different environments in regions across continents can be captured securely and integrated with third-party data – and made freely available to beekeepers, scientists and researchers around the world – that the world will be ready to make valuable advances in understanding the relationship between the health of bees and the health of our environments.
+It is only when the data from hives in different environments in regions across continents can be captured securely and integrated with third-party data – and made freely available to beekeepers, scientists, and researchers around the world – that the world will be ready to make valuable advances in understanding the relationship between the health of bees and the health of our environments.

 7. Bees have been managing well without technology – why is technology now an important aspect of saving the bees?